MCP2026-06-188 min read

 How teams use it

-A common pattern is to let an agent gather context, call identity_find to resolve a likely work identity, then call identity_probe only when the workflow requires direct verification on a specific address.
+A common pattern is to let an agent gather context from a company website or CRM record, call identity_find to resolve a likely work identity, then call identity_probe only when the workflow requires direct verification on a specific address.
+See How to find anyone's work email using the Finder API for the full Finder workflow.

-• Security teams can attach identity checks to internal investigation playbooks.
+Security teams attaching identity checks to investigation playbooks

 Related reading